H3NR1QU3M4LT4/azureml-infra-tools/README.md

 # azuremlutils

-azuremlutils is a Python utility package aimed at simplifying and streamlining workflows on Azure Machine Learning (Azure ML).
-It provides a set of high-level APIs that make it easy to set up Azure ML infrastructure such as clusters and environments, authenticate with Azure ML, and manage datasets.
-This package is designed with a focus on user-friendliness and efficiency, allowing users to achieve complex Azure ML tasks with minimal code.
-Whether you are an AI researcher, a data scientist, or a machine learning engineer, azuremlutils can help you seamlessly leverage the power of Azure ML and accelerate your machine learning projects.
+`azuremlutils` is a Python utility package designed to simplify and streamline your Azure Machine Learning (Azure ML) workflows.
+Our goal is to provide a set of high-level APIs that help set up Azure ML infrastructure, manage authentication, and handle datasets in an intuitive and user-friendly manner.

+Whether you are an AI researcher, a data scientist, or a machine learning engineer, `azuremlutils` can help you seamlessly leverage the power of Azure ML and accelerate your machine learning projects.

+You can check the project in [GitHub page](https://github.com/H3NR1QU3M4LT4/azuremlutils).
+Also, you can find more information about Azure ML [here](https://azure.microsoft.com/en-us/services/machine-learning/).

 ## Installation